Education Library

 Dynamic Number Insertion

-The idea of the Dynamiс Number Insertion is to swap phone numbers on the page based on the traffic source.
+- Dynamic Number Insertion (DNI): Swap phone numbers based on traffic source.

 // configuration as a javascript object